Ancestral Foods for Antioxidant Health

 At one point or another we’ve probably all wondered how to increase the antioxidants in our diet.
 Fortunately, The Paleo Diet is an important and easy way to maintain antioxidant health.
 But before we explain how, it’s important to know why.

-In the first part of this series on antioxidant health, Christopher James Clark explained that free radicals are highly unstable and reactive molecules with an unpaired electron.
+Free radicals are highly unstable and reactive molecules with an unpaired electron.
 While they aren’t inherently “bad”, a chronic excess can lead to oxidative stress which damages your body including your DNA, your cellular membranes and worsens chronic disease progressions.

 Poor health or diet, lacking regular movement in your life, or regular exposure to air pollutants or industrial chemicals then can all tip the scales toward free radical excess.